 GetDimensionValuesRequest.Builder dimension(Dimension dimension)

 The name of the dimension.
-Each Dimension
+Each Dimension is available for different a Context.
+For

-more information, see Context
+more information, see Context.

 GetDimensionValuesRequest.Builder context(String context)

-The context for the call to GetDimensionValues
+The context for the call to GetDimensionValues.
+This can be RESERVATIONS or

-.
+COST_AND_USAGE.
+The default value is COST_AND_USAGE.
 If the context is set to

-, the resulting dimension values can be used in the
+RESERVATIONS, the resulting dimension values can be used in the

-resulting dimension values can be used in the GetCostAndUsage
+resulting dimension values can be used in the GetCostAndUsage operation.

-, you can use the following dimensions for searching:
+If you set the context to COST_AND_USAGE, you can use the following dimensions for searching:

 AZ - The Availability Zone.
-An example is us-east-1a
+An example is us-east-1a.

 DATABASE_ENGINE - The Amazon Relational Database Service database.
 Examples are Aurora or MySQL.

 INSTANCE_TYPE - The type of EC2 instance.
-An example is m4.xlarge
+An example is m4.xlarge.

 LEGAL_ENTITY_NAME - The name of the organization that sells you AWS services, such as Amazon Web Services.